-The work week begins on Sunday and ends on Saturday.
+The work week begins at 12:00 a.m.
+Sunday and ends on Saturday at 11:59 p.m.

 Restrictions on Work Hours

 During the academic year, student employees are not permitted to work more than 20 hours per week.
 This is a Wartburg College policy for domestic students and a federal employment regulation for international students.